PeterTramm/credit-risk-classification/README.md

     * Recall Class 1: 0.8928

 ## Summary
 The model is fairly accuracte at 99% overall accuracy.
-The model seem to almost perfectly predict class '0' at 99% precision and recall but in this situation it would be best if the model perfomed better with classifying class '1'.
-As class '1' is determine to be 'high-risk' loans, but it precision and recall are both good at 87% and 89% respectively.
+The model seem to almost perfectly predict class 0 at 99% precision and recall but in this situation it would be best if the model perfomed better with classifying class 1, as class 1 is determine to be 'high-risk' loans.
+It precision and recall for class 1 are both good at 87% and 89% respectively

-The model is defintely usable but improvement on precision and accuracy for class '1' can be made as individuals at high-risk shouldn't be allowed to make loans as it could negatively impact both the individual and the loan company.
+Class 1 precision and recall values at 87% and 89% respectively, which means the model is defintely usable but improvement on precision and accuracy for class 1 can be made as individuals at high-risk shouldn't be allowed to make loans as it could negatively impact both the individual and the loan company.